emily-bytes/emily-bytes/README.md

 >## **About Me** 🔥
 - Hello everyone, I'm Emily (she/her) and I was raised internationally in Korea, Japan, Germany, and the US.
 However, I consider Seattle my home since I've lived here the longest.
 After serving in the military as a Behavioral Health Consultant and Therapist, I decided to move back to Washington and change careers!
 Within the past year, I have successfully completed Programming Boot camp and earned a Certificate in Computer Science Fundamentals at Seattle University.
 I am currently enrolled in the Ops and Cybersecurity program at Code Fellows and start the Master of Computer Science Program at SU in the fall.
-I am a life-long student and won't miss out on an opportunity to learn more!
+I am a life-long student and won't miss out on an opportunity to expand my knowledge!

 >## **What I'm Working On** 🧑‍💻
 - CompTIA Network+